Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 People take the lives of living things in order to survive.
 We kill the livestock which we carefully raised by stockbreeding, harvest vegetables which we carefully grow and eat them.

 In Japan, before eating, we put our hands together saying the word “Itadakimasu,” to express our gratitude for the life that has been given to allow us to survive.
 We do the same not only for dolphins but also for cows, pigs, fish, grains and vegetables.
 Speaking about animals, not only dolphins but also other animals including livestock such as cows and pigs display emotion and intelligence, and all of these animals have the same right to live that we have.
 In order to eat meat however, we have to kill these animals.
-We do not understand why someone can say which animals are acceptable to eat and which are not.
+We believe any act of unilaterally imposing one’s values about a particular animal on others, such as saying which animals are acceptable to eat and which are not, should be refrained.

 Is dolphin meat safe to eat given high levels of mercury?